MeshA*: Efficient Path Planning With Motion Primitives: Empirical Evaluation

+Another observation is that MeshA*'s solution costs increase slightly more with rising $w$ than LBA*'s.
+This is because LBA* computes the heuristic only twice per primitive (start/end), while MeshA* computes it at every cell.
+Thus, the weight $w$ has a more pronounced effect on MeshA*.
+This same property, however, explains MeshA*'s improved performance with weighted heuristics: the more frequent evaluations allow for more aggressive pruning of unpromising directions, achieving the demonstrated 2x speedup.

 Overall, our experiments confirm that the suggested search approach, MeshA*, consistently outperforms the baselines and is much faster in practice (1.5x faster when searching for optimal solutions and 2x faster when searching for the suboptimal ones).
-Moreover, if one tolerates a negligible increase in solution cost, Mesh/ParallA*, can speed-up the search even further.